breadrock1/doc-searcher/README.md

 I decided to use elasticsearch as default searching engine, but you may use own solutions by implementing several async traits for Tantivy, QDrant or own solution:

- - ClusterService   - API (CRUD) of cluster nodes of search service;
  - FolderService    - API (CRUD) of indexed folders to store documents;
  - DocumentService  - API (CRUD) of documents stored into folders;
  - WatcherService   - API of doc-notifier service interactions;